College Decision Time: What You Need to Know to Make an Informed Decision

 By Scholarship America

-May 1st seems like a long way off, but it’s creeping up faster than you think.
-For those who are applying to college, it’s also a day you’ve probably marked on calendars: at most colleges and universities, May 1 is the deadline to confirm or decline your attendance.
-Choosing a postsecondary institution and study program are big decisions, especially considering the financial commitment they require.
+It’s only two months until one of the biggest days on the college-going calendar: at most colleges and universities, May 1 is the deadline to confirm or decline your attendance.
+Choosing a school and a major are big decisions, especially considering the financial commitment they require.

 As a student, you may wonder what retention rates have to do with you.
 Well, a higher student graduation and retention rate can indicate that the institution has good student support programs and the capacity to meet the academic, social, and financial needs of their students.